 The first form of Christianity is seen the earliest traditions of the faith.
 The Gospel is the earliest Christian confession of faith.
 First Corinthians 15:3b–5 presents the Gospel message that dates to the apostle Paul’s conversion 2 or 3 years after Jesus’s death.
-The Gospel also dates to the faith of Peter, John, and James in Galatians 1:11–2:10.
-Biblical scholars including critical scholars all attribute the source of this creed to those who were witnesses of Jesus.
+The Gospel also dates earlier to the faith of Peter, John, and James in Galatians 1:11–2:10.
+Biblical scholars including critical scholars all attribute the source of this faith confession to those who were witnesses of Jesus.

-This creed is a historical marker for when and how the church began.
+This confession is a historical marker for when and how the church began.
 This Gospel message started the church.
-This is the early tradition that the first Christians proclaimed the Gospel as Jesus’s death, burial, and resurrection.
-Paul recorded this early confession of the Gospel: “Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures, and that he appeared to Cephas, then to the twelve” (1 Cor 15:3b–5 ESV).
-Furthermore, Paul cited numerous witnesses in verses 6–8 that may also be a part of this ancient creed.
+The first Christians proclaimed the Gospel as Jesus’s death, burial, and resurrection.
+Paul recorded this confession of the Gospel: “Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures, and that he appeared to Cephas, then to the twelve” (1 Cor 15:3b–5 ESV).
+Furthermore, Paul cited numerous witnesses in verses 6–8 that may also be a part of this ancient creedal confession.

 Why do scholars find this message to be a very early tradition?
 Almost all scholarship places Jesus’s death by crucifixion about AD 30.
 Stephen C. Barton reported, “The likely date of the letter [1 Corinthians] can also be established with confidence as sometime in the years AD 54–55.”
 In 1 Corinthians 15:1–3a, Paul reminded the Corinthian Christians of the message that he proclaimed to them the same message “of first importance” for which he also received when he converted.